MacaPecha/devsite-docs/guides/in-person-payments/qr-code/advanced-integration.en.md

 ## Generate reports of your sales

-Integrate [Mercado Pago reports](https://www.mercadopago[FAKER][URL][DOMAIN]/developers/en/guides/manage-account/reports/general-considerations/reconciliation-reports) with your system to make sales reconcilitation and know about your account movements.
+Integrate [Mercado Libre reports](https://www.mercadopago[FAKER][URL][DOMAIN]/developers/en/guides/manage-account/reports/general-considerations/reconciliation-reports) with your system to make sales reconcilitation and know about your account movements.

 ## Test and validate your integration

-We detailed all necessary cases you should try to make sure your system is succesfully integrated with Mercado Pago.
+We detailed all necessary cases you should try to make sure your system is succesfully integrated with Mercado Libre.
 Find all this information in the [Tests section](https://www.mercadopago[FAKER][URL][DOMAIN]/developers/en/guides/in-person-payments/qr-code/integration-test).

 ---